LennartTro/EnviroBotics-Docs/docs/tutorials/planner node.md

     - The next target is sent.

-4. For each point, a visual marker is spawned in Gazebo.
+4. For each point, a visual marker is spawned in Gazebo (red dots).